 2. Swim in a cenote

-I visited a few cenotes during my time in Mexico and they are all each so different to the last.
+I visited a few cenotes during my time in Mexico and they are all each so different from the last.
 The first one I visited was just a short drive away from Chichen Itza and was a beautiful sight.

 It was a lot of fun to swim in too – after all, where else are you going to have the chance to swim in an ‘underground’ pool/natural sinkhole?